Randomly Weighted $d-$complexes: Minimal Spanning Acycles and Persistence Diagrams: Preliminaries

 \section{Preliminaries}

-We describe here the basic notions of simplicial homology and persistent homology.
-In an earlier version of the article (see \cite[Appendix B]{Skraba17}), we have rephrased our topological notions in the language of matrices for ease of understanding.
-After topological preliminaries are covered here, we review notions regarding point processes and their weak convergence.
+We describe here the basic notions of simplicial homology, persistent homology, and point processes.
+We remark that, in an earlier version of the paper (see \cite[Appendix B]{Skraba17}), we have rephrased our topological notions in the language of matrices for \dy{an alternative and computationally convenient viewpoint.}

-\subsection{Topological Notions}
+\subsection{Topological notions}

-We restrict ourselves to studying \emph{simplicial complexes} and shall always choose our coefficients from a field $\bF$.
+We point out that we shall always choose our coefficients from a field $\bF$.
 In this regard, $0$ stands for additive identity, $1$ stands for multiplicative identity and $-1$ for the additive inverse of $1$.
 An often convenient choice in computational topology is $\bF = \bZ_2$ in which case $1 = -1$.